mattdesl/canvas-sketch/docs/installation.md

 npm install canvas-sketch-cli@latest -g
 ```

 When you run `canvas-sketch` in a folder, it will often install the library locally as a `dependency` in your `package.json` for that folder.
-To update this, you can re-install the library (not the CLI) locally:
+To update this, you can re-install the library (not the CLI) locally in each project folder that uses it:

 ```sh
 npm install canvas-sketch@latest